Building a strong, shredded back is an important factor to functional fitness and optimal physique.

 This is unfortunate since the back is a critical component to functional strength and movement.
 It's also an underlying characteristic of a great body.

 Your back muscles are responsible for good posture and providing you a heathy, balance physique.
+Keep reading to learn some of the best back exercises you can incorporate into your workout routine!

 Chronic back pain is very common in people today and it often boils down to inadequate core and back strength, coupled with poor posture and muscular imbalances.